MicrosoftDocs/dynamics365-guidance/guidance/business-processes/forecast-to-plan-establish-stocking-replenishment-policies-overview.md

 ---
 title: Overview of the benefits and process flow of the establish stocking and replenishment policies
-description: Read about the business process area for stocking and replenishment policies in Dynamics 365. ms.date: 08/23/2023 ms.topic: conceptual
+description: Learn about the business process area for stocking and replenishment policies in Dynamics 365, including overviews on stakeholders and benefits. ms.date: 08/23/2023 ms.topic: conceptual
 author: edupont04